dtutila/blockchain-developer-bootcamp-final-project/README.md

 Bob will be able to buy more pieces or all the pieces after the lock time is over, 15 days in this case.

-Any one who owns all the pieces will be able to assemble the original NFT.
+Anyone who owns all the pieces will be able to assemble the original NFT.

-## Propossed solution
+## Proposed solution
 To build a decentralized app to allow users to shatter/split a NFT and trade the pieces inside the app.

 ## Workflow example